 The heroin addict may be your next door neighbor.
 It may be the person in the cubicle next to you at work.
 Your teenage son or daughter may be experimenting with heroin.
 Heroin addicts are lawyers, fast food workers, artists, and engineers.
 The heroin addict may be you.
 Heroin has become relatively cheap and plentiful in today’s drug market, and it’s less expensive than many prescription opiates.
 There is a much wider demographic of people in the USA trying heroin for the first time than you may expect.
 It’s easy to look back and say that no one should have tried heroin in the first place, but that doesn’t solve the current epidemic, or address the long-term effects the drug has on people.
-We need education and compassionate treatment options for people who become addicted.
+We need education and compassionate heroin addiction treatment options for people who become addicted.

 Heroin Addiction Rates in the USA

 According to Angela Me, Chief Researcher for the U.N.’s World Drug Report 2016, “There is really a huge epidemic [of] heroin in the U.S.’ Heroin use is considered to be at epidemic proportions because use has tripled since 2003, with the number of users reported at approximately one million.

 A July 7, 2015 report by the Centers for Disease Control and Prevention (CDC) backs this up, as it studies heroin use from 2002 to 2013.
 Using survey results from the National Survey on Drug Use and Health (NSDUH) and National Vital Statistics System, they compiled self-reported data that painted a picture of U.S. heroin use:

 - From 2002 to 2013, heroin abuse increased overall by 63 percent.

 - There was a 150 percent increase between 2007 and 2013.